-The volume of impounded CCR and water (i.e. total volume) within the BGS Main Ash Pond at the time of the annual inspection was determined using information that was collected during the annual inspection, as well as from historical information that was previously provided from IPL.
+The volume of impounded CCR and water (i.e. total volume, not including freeboard) within the BGS Main Ash Pond at the time of the annual inspection was determined using information that was collected during the annual inspection, as well as from historical information that was previously provided from IPL.
 Historical information provided from IPL included a drawing of the original structural site preparation grading plan contours of the BGS Main Ash Pond prepared by Black & Veatch (1965), as well as the most recent topographic/bathymetric survey of the BGS Main Ash Pond completed by French-Reneker-Associates (2016).
+It should be noted that removal of an unknown volume of hydrated fly ash from the eastern portion of the CCR surface impoundment has been conducted since the most recent topographic/bathymetric survey was completed in 2016.
+Therefore, the calculated volume based on the 2016 survey is likely greater than the actual volume of impounded CCR and water that was present at the time of the annual inspection.